-The Town Council Meeting scheduled for April 6, 2020 at 6:00 pm will be held as planned.
-In order to maintain the safety of Town Citizens, Staff and Council, this meeting will be live streamed.
-There will be several ways to watch, listen and or participate.
-For more information about how to view the meeting click here .
+The Town Council Meeting scheduled for April 6, 2020 at 6:00pm will be held as planned.
+The meeting will be done virtually and there are several ways to watch, listen and or participate.
+For more information click here.

-Town offices are open normal business hours 8:30 am to 5:00 pm.
-Face-to-face contact is being limited.
-Before visiting any Kitty Hawk office, please check the appropriate website or call to discuss the best way to conduct business.
-For contact information, please visit https://www.kittyhawknc.gov/coronavirus-disease/.
+Town offices are open normal business hours with limited face-to-face contact.
+Before visiting any office, please check the appropriate website or call to discuss the best way to conduct business.
+For contact information and other COVID related information and closures, please visit https://www.kittyhawknc.gov/coronavirus-disease/.

 Town of Kill Devil Hills

 During this social-distancing time, Town offices are accessible by appointment only.
 Our regular business hours are M-F, 8-5 p.m.
 For information on modifications to daily operations/services, closed facilities, meeting/event cancellations, contact information for various Town Departments, and other updates, please visit our website www.kdhnc.com and our Facebook page www.facebook.com/townofkdh.